M-Sardari/Redis/README.md

 ## Description

-Simple instance of Redis by Docke compose.
+Simple instance of Redis by Docker compose.

 Run docker-compose first, then run the program.